What You Need to Know When it comes to Booking Your Vendors

 Without a date securing vendors is an impossible task.
 If there is a specific catering hall or particular vendor you want to be a part of your special day, you can always narrow things down by choosing a particular month(s) and find out what dates they have open in the time frame you’re considering.

 As soon as you have your date book your venue!
 If you’re having your ceremony in a church or any location other than where your reception is being held, book these both simultaneously because popular dates fill up fast.
+For example, if you know you want to get married at one of the elope to Gatlinburg Tennessee wedding chapels, book it as far in advance as possible.
+You don’t want it to get booked up on your chosen date!
 If you plan on the ceremony being in the same spot as the reception, look at venues that offer a variety of options.
 The Stonehouse at Clove Lakes in Staten Island, New York is situated on its own private island surrounded by nature.
 A beautiful gazebo offers the perfect spot to exchange “I Do’s.”
 With so much to offer, venues such as this one can be booked well in advance, and while you might not be planning on waiting a long to get married, keep in mind others are!

 As soon as you’ve secured your location, hire your photographer.
 The more in-demand they are the quicker they’ll book up so start making those appointments as soon as possible.
 If you have a few favorites, do a little homework on each, and make sure their style of photography fits what you envision for your big day.